 A provision is recognised when a present obligation (legal or constructive) has arisen as a result of a past event and it is probable that a future outflow of resources will be required to settle the obligation, provided that a reliable estimate can be made of the amount of the obligation.
+When the Group expects some or all of a provision to be reimbursed, the reimbursement is recognised as a separate asset, but only when the reimbursement is virtually certain.
+The expense relating to a provision is presented in the statement of profit or loss net of any reimbursement.

 When the effect of discounting is material, the amount recognised for a provision is the present value at the end of the reporting period of the future expenditures expected to be required to settle the obligation.
-The increase in the discounted present value amount arising from the passage of time is included in finance costs in profit or loss.
+The increase in the discounted present value amount arising from the passage of time is included in finance costs in the statement of profit or loss.

-The Group provides for warranties in relation to the provision of construction services for general repairs of defects occurring during the warranty period.
-Provisions for these assurance-type warranties granted by the Group are recognised based on past experience of the level of repairs, discounted to their present values as appropriate.
+The Group provides for warranties in relation to the sale of certain industrial products and the provision of construction services for general repairs of defects occurring during the warranty period.
+Provisions for these assurance-type warranties granted by the Group are initially recognised based on sales volume and past experience of the level of repairs and returns, discounted to their present values as appropriate.
+The warranty-related cost is revised annually.